ipsy-md/docs/docs/cluster/cecile/slurm.md

         chmod +x <script.py>
         ```

-4. Create a folder called `slurm_logs` (or you can give it another meaningful name), in the same directory as the scripts are.
-Slurm will use it to dump the logs reporting error files and outputs.
+3. Create a folder called `slurm-logs` (or you can give it another meaningful name), in the same directory as the scripts are or in the `scratch` of your project.
+Slurm will use it to dump the logs reporting error files and printed outputs.

+4. Activate the [software stack] environment or load the modules that you need for your code. [software stack]: ../software/##how-to-use-the-stacks
+   This needs to be done inside the script used to run your slurm jobs (see in the script examples).

 In order to specify a job in Slurm, you need to make a few decisions and provide a few essential information to the system beforehand.